Our practice covers the following areas:

 - Stanleybet before the Greek Supreme Administrative Court (caused the referral of preliminary queries to EUCJ), Greek Administrative Courts, as well as before various EU bodies (DG Comp, DG Market, EP) and the EUCJ on the legality of the Greek terrestrial betting monopoly

 - A major provider of online hotel reservation services before the Ministry of Tourism Appeal Committee, challenging a fine imposed by the Hellenic Tourism Organisation

-- A major postal services provider before the Hellenic Telecommunications and Post Commission challenging a series of fines relevant with certain obligations arising from postal services legislation
+- A major postal services provider before the Hellenic Telecommunications and Post Commission challenging a series of fines based in certain obligations arising from postal services legislation

 - A Greek importer operating in the automotive industry on disputed preferential customs treatment (Eur.1 movement certificates)